Rookout/docs/docs/java-container-tutorial.md

 ENV JAVA_TOOL_OPTIONS "-javaagent:rook.jar"
 ```

-*Note:* in [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) builds (like ours), make do all your changes on the **final** stage.
+*Note:* in [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) builds (like ours), make all your changes on the **final** stage.

-### 2. Configure Rookout
+### 2. Start Rookout

-Next, configure the Java Agent to connect to your Rookout account (if you haven't signed up, do that right [here](https://app.rookout.com/#mode=signUp).
+Configure the Java Agent to connect to your Rookout account (if you haven't signed up, do that right [here](https://app.rookout.com/#mode=signUp).

 To keep things simple, set the Rookout token as an environment variable.
 While you are at it, set up another variable to identify your application instance as a dev environment.

 Add these two lines below the lines you have already added: